dslm4515/CMLFS/README.md

 ## Change log

 <ul>
 <li>2.0.0: Upgraded to LLVM-12.0.0.
 Upgraded GCC to 10.3.1-x Replace ninja with samurai.
 Replace zlib with zlib-ng.
-No longer using /llvmtools/gnu anf /opt/gnu.</li>
+Patched elfutils to build libelf under clang.
+No longer using /llvmtools/gnu and /opt/gnu.</li>
 <li>1.2.0: Incomplete: LLVM=11.0.0, Install GCC & Binutils in /llvmtools & /usr instead of /llvmtools/gnu and /opt/gnu </li>
 <li>1.1.0: Sucessfully merged cross-tools and cgnutools to include GCC & binutils.</li>
 <li>1.0.0: Sucessfully built on x86_64.
 GCC built as secondary compiler in /opt/gnu </li>